0

 With strong metal snaps, long knit cuffs, a convertible up/down collar, more pockets than any other lab coat and even an adjustable belt to give you some shape, we really think this is going to be the best lab coat for general chemistry lab classes ever made.

 After 2 years of development and testing, these are now in stock and ready to ship.
-Visit The Lab Coat Project page here to see more details.
+Visit The Lab Coat Project page here and our Amazon Store Page to see more details.

 howie style women's lab coat